yearebase/yearebase.github.io/src/en/poetry-in-html.md

 </article>
 ```

-And here is how you may render such a poem in text:
+And here is how you may render such a poem in text ([JSFiddle](https://jsfiddle.net/tadeassoucek/qwzv62cs/)):

 <article class="poem embedded">
   <header>